nickjabs/api-bedrock-summerizer/README.md

 <br>![Alt text](screenshots/URL-query-string-parameters.png)<br>
 🔍 Use meaningful log data or articles to test summarization effectiveness.
 For instance, consider testing with this resource.
 Observe and evaluate the summarization results.

+the code is provides, feel free to adjust for the personal needs, if you have any questions feel free to contact me  https://www.linkedin.com/in/nickjabs/